BMO Capital Markets slashes price target on Sunnova Energy International Inc. [NOVA] – find out why.

 The Offering is expected to settle and close on August 16, 2023, subject to the satisfaction of customary closing conditions.

+The stocks have a year to date performance of -34.37 percent and weekly performance of -6.93 percent.
+The stock has been moved at -8.58 percent over the last six months.
+The stock has performed -12.44 percent around the most recent 30 days and changed -36.99 percent over the most recent 3-months.

-Compared to the average trading volume of 4.00M shares, NOVA reached a trading volume of 4694204 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.08M shares, NOVA reached to a volume of 5990294 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Sunnova Energy International Inc. [NOVA]?
+Here’s what leading stock market gurus have to say about Sunnova Energy International Inc. [NOVA]:

 BMO Capital Markets have made an estimate for Sunnova Energy International Inc. shares, keeping their opinion on the stock as Market Perform, with their previous recommendation back on July 21, 2023.